 Margaret Wise Brown wrote hundreds of books for children.
 If you haven’t read any of her books, you are truly missing something.
 It doesn’t matter where you find it, just go get one as soon as possible.
 After you read it, you’ll see what I mean.

 If you’d like some direction on which one to look for, Goodnight Moon and The Runaway Bunny are her two most famous books.
 We have also enjoyed The Quiet Noisy Book.
-We don’t have it anymore, but I could kick myself for letting that one go.
-I ought to get another copy.

 * Creative Commons License for "Fall in Love with Reading" photo.Home › Teaching Reading › Recommended Books